Write the group number and draw the Lewis symbol for each of the ... | Channels for Pearson+

 Lewis Symbols

-Lewis symbols, or Lewis dot diagrams, represent the valence electrons of an atom as dots around the element's chemical symbol.
+Lewis symbols, also known as Lewis dot diagrams, represent the valence electrons of an atom as dots surrounding the element's symbol.
 This visual representation helps in understanding how atoms bond with each other, as it shows the number of electrons available for bonding.
-For example, the Lewis symbol for calcium (Ca) will have two dots, indicating its two valence electrons.
+For example, the Lewis symbol for gallium (Ga) will depict its three valence electrons, which are crucial for its chemical behavior.

 Recommended video: